tradecate/PropReview/README.md

 # Why Prop Review?

 - Accelerate the feedback loop by adding screenshots, long-form comments & rough % for each trade taken.
-- See how many trades you are taking each week and month on the calendar
+- See how many trades you are taking each week and month on the calendar.
 - Easily filter trades per prop firm account.
 - Make month, week & day comments.